Description of the question formulation process

-- led by the policy component of NIPN and carried out under the guidance and oversight of the multisectoral advisory committee (MAC) and facilitated by the NIPN policy expert;
+- led by the policy component of NIPN, facilitated by the NIPN policy expert and carried out under the guidance and oversight of the multisectoral advisory committee (MAC);

 - supported by the data component of NIPN, which helps to refine questions based on the availability of data;

 - grounded in consultations between the NIPN country team, the sectoral government counterpart and non-government actors, contributing to the multisectoral policy or plan supported by NIPN.

 The NIPN approach is complex in that it involves not only multiple stakeholders but also multiple sectors which play a role in influencing nutrition outcomes.
-It can therefore not be a linear process and may require going back and forth multiple times between the different steps.
-The NIPN approach can best be described as a dialogue between the NIPN core team, the MAC, the sectors and multiple other stakeholders (as described in the introduction section).
+It will therefore not be a linear process and may require going back and forth multiple times between the different steps.
+The NIPN approach can best be described as a dialogue between the NIPN core team, the MAC, the sectors and multiple other stakeholders (as described in the Introduction to the NIPN approach section).

-The process of formulating policy questions for nutrition builds upon the experience of the National Evaluation Platforms (NEPs), which have been successfully tested in four countries (see below).
+The process of formulating policy questions for nutrition builds upon the experience of the National Evaluation Platforms (NEP), which have been successfully tested in four countries (see below).